leesahanders/demo_renv/README.md

 # POC: renv demo repo

 > **Warning**
-> This is part of a repository of personal notes that I've taken that I'm making available so it's easy to share.
-Changes and overhauls will happen without notice, but feel free to reach out with any questions/corrections/or help needs at lisamaeanders@gmail.com
+> This is part of a repository that is prone to  Changes and overhauls will happen without notice, but feel free to reach out with any questions/corrections/or help needs at lisamaeanders@gmail.com

+**Access the slides at: <https://colorado.rstudio.com/rsc/reproduceable_workflows/>**

 **Why use renv?**